eclipseisoffline/customname/README.md

   - Requires operator or the `customname.nick` permission.

 The `/itemname` command can be used to rename the item you're currently holding.
 Requires operator or the `customname.itemname` permission.
+Similarly, the `/itemlore` can be used to set the lore of an item you're holding.
+Requires operator or the `customname.itemlore` permission.

-Minecraft's [formatting codes](https://minecraft.wiki/w/Formatting_codes) can be used to format your prefix, suffix or nickname.
+Minecraft's [formatting codes](https://minecraft.wiki/w/Formatting_codes) can be used to format your prefix, suffix, nickname, or your item names/lores.
 Instead of the `§` character, use `&`.
 Alongside Minecraft's default formatting codes, the `&#<hex code>` format can be used as well.

 Useful tools to easily create formatted names are available [here](http://mcnick.surge.sh/) and [here](https://nickgen.netlify.app/).